The Pride of the Sunshine: Honors and Significant Performances

 In 1972 the Gator Band was featured at the opening of Walt Disney World in Orlando, Florida.
 In 1997 they returned to participate in the Walt Disney World 25th Anniversary Celebration.

-In 2012, the Gator Band was invited to perform in the 2012 London Summer Olympics becoming the first non-British marching band to perform outside of Buckingham Palace.
+In 2012, the Gator Band was invited to perform at the 2012 Summer Olympics in London, becoming the first non-British marching band to perform outside of Buckingham Palace.

 In 2013, the Gator Band was selected as the recipient of the Sudler Trophy, a one-time award conferred upon the nation's best college marching bands, by the John Philip Sousa Foundation.
 They received the award on November 9, 2013, during the homecoming halftime show.

 In 2017, the Gator Band was featured in an episode of America's Got Talent.
 They filmed the footage in Ben Griffin Stadium during January before the start of spring classes.
 Their segment ended up being the episode's introduction.

+In 2023, the Gator Band travelled to Ireland for multiple performances in celebration of St. Patrick's Day.
+They performed at the Cork St. Patrick's Day Parade, in exhibition at the Limerick International Band Championship, and put on a standstill performance in Dublin at Merrion Square.

+In 2024, the Gator Band travelled to France for multiple performances commemorating the 80th Anniversary of the D-Day landings.
+The band participated in a wreath laying ceremony and performance at the Normandy American Cemetery in addition to performances at the Coudehard-Montormel Memorial and the Basilique du Sacré-Cœur de Montmartre.
+A parade performance along Omaha Beach was scheduled but missed due to the band being caught within the security apparatus surrounding the travel of then-President Joe Biden.

 Controversy

-In August 2019, Gator Band Director Jay Watkins was assaulted after a nuetral-site 24-20 victory over the University of Miami football team.
+In August 2019, Gator Band Director Jay Watkins was assaulted after a neutral-site 24–20 victory over the University of Miami football team.
 The Gator Marching Band was leaving Camping World Stadium in parade formation when a Hurricanes fan attempted to cut through the block.
 Watkins reached out his hand to block the woman from doing so after which an unidentified man came up behind him, put him in a choke hold, and threw him into the pavement.
-No charges were filed, but the incident sparked a national conversation regarding the safety of marching bands in away and nuetral-site environments.
+No charges were filed, but the incident sparked a national conversation regarding the safety of marching bands in away and neutral-site environments.

 In June 2020, university president Kent Fuchs announced that the University Athletic Association and the Gator Band would cease the use of the "Gator Bait" cheer at UF sporting events.